-The authors place their ideas into the context of Western History, frequently alluding to important figures and events of our collective past — from such as MacArthur, Truman, Samuel P. Huntington, and the Mexican War, to Clausewitz, Robespierre, Lycurgus, and the American Revolution.
-It is clear that they have read their history –and understood it.
+The authors place their ideas into the context of Western history, frequently alluding to important figures and events of our collective past — from MacArthur, Truman, Samuel P. Huntington, and some from the Mexican War, to Clausewitz, Robespierre, Lycurgus, and those of the American Revolution.
+It is clear that they have read their history — and understood it.

 One of the reasons that this work is both important and timely is that the year of its publication — 2015 — will go down in American history and in World history not only as one of almost unbelievable change, but also because of the nature of that change and because the changes wrought during the year so perfectly illustrate of the truth of the authors’ ideas, which focus on, among other things, the corruption and decay of the original American Republic — the Republic bequeathed to us by our ancestors — and how the events of this year shine a glaring light on that corruption and decay.
 The authors see very clearly that the American people have lost control of their government.